 This waterfall is tucked away in the Asseca Valley, just 35 minutes from the airport.
 Its name basically translates into ‘Hell’s Pool’ but there’s nothing hellish about the turquoise lagoon the water pours into as you’re welcome to swim and yes, it is warm.
 There’s even a sunbathing plateau with a great view of the fall cascading down from the rocks above.

 Next on the list is the beach…but which one?
-There are lots of sandy coves lining the southern coast but for that real holiday escape you need to reach Porta Nova Pier.
+There are lots of sandy coves lining the southern coast and other fantastic beaches in Lagos but for that real holiday escape you need to reach Porta Nova Pier.
 It’s about the same distance from Faro airport as the waterfall.

 The port is the gateway to Faro’s island beaches (ilhas).
 Park the car up and throw some towels in a bag because that’s all you’re going to need.
 Take the ferry to Deserta (should be no more than €8 and it takes half an hour).
 This secluded beach has been beautifully shaped by Atlantic waves for years – now it’s home to a tiny population of people and tourists in the know.